 A plaintiff has won the lawsuit they filed against both the drunk driver who caused them harm and the restaurant who over served him alcohol, showing the country that dram shop laws do hold bars and restaurants responsible for their actions.

 Our experienced motorcycle accident law firm has years of experience helping injured motorcyclists get justice for their injuries.
 Contact us to schedule your free consultation today.

 It was late afternoon when the plaintiff was driving her car in the northbound lanes of a two-way road.
 Ahead, she noticed that a car in the southbound lanes was driving erratically so she moved onto the shoulder and stopped her car but the decision didn’t save her from avoiding a collision.
 The other driver crossed over the center lines and hit her head-on.

 She required open reduction surgery and internal fixation of both wrists, her left ankle, and her right knee.
 Two weeks later she required a second surgery on her right wrist.
-Due to her injuries, she required a total of 12 weeks inpatient rehabilitation therapy.
-Despite the medical care provided, shen ow has reduced range of motion in both of her wrists, both of her ankles, and her right knee.
+Due to her injuries, she required a total of 12 weeks of inpatient rehabilitation therapy.
+Despite the medical care provided, she now has a reduced range of motion in both of her wrists, both of her ankles, and her right knee.
 She has difficulty walking and climbing stairs.
 A once avid kayaker and gardener, she is unable to fully enjoy these activities because of her limitations.

-Immediately following the accident the policy did arrest the other driver for driving drunk, a charge to which he plead guilty.
+Immediately following the accident the police did arrest the other driver for driving drunk, a charge to which he pleads guilty.

 When police interviewed the drunk driver, he informed them that just prior to the accident he had consumed a total of seven shots of whiskey and thirteen beers.